Economy of France: Foreign investment

 According to a study conducted by Ernst & Young, France was in 2020 the largest Foreign Direct Investment recipient in Europe, ahead of the UK and Germany.
 EY attributed this as a "direct result of President Macron’s reforms of labor laws and corporate taxation, which were well received by domestic and international investors alike."

 France scored 5th in the 2019 AT Kearney FDI Confidence Index, up 2 notches from its 2017 ranking.

 Labour market

 According to a 2011 report by the American Bureau of Labor Statistics (BLS), France's GDP per capita at purchasing power parity is similar to that of the UK, with just over US$35,000 per head.
-To explain why French per capita GDP is lower than that of the United States, the economist Paul Krugman stated that "French workers are roughly as productive as US workers", but that the French have a lower workforce participation rate and "when they work, they work fewer hours".
+To explain why French per capita GDP is lower than that of the United States, the economist Paul Krugman stated that "French workers are roughly as productive as US workers", but that the French have a lower workforce participation rate, and "when they work, they work fewer hours".
 According to Krugman, the difference is due to the French making "different choices about retirement and leisure".

-France has long suffered a relatively high unemployment rate, even during the years when its macroeconomic performances compared favorably with other advanced economies.

-French employment rates for the working age population is one of the lowest of the OECD countries: in 2020, only 64.4% of the French working age population were in employment, compared to 77% in Japan, 76.1% in Germany, 75.4% in the UK, but the French employment rate was higher than that of the US, which stood at 62.5%.
-This gap is due to the low employment rate for 15–24 years old: 38% in 2012, compared to 47% in the OECD.
+France has long suffered a relatively high unemployment rate, even during the years when its macroeconomic performances compared favourably with other advanced economies.
+The employment rate of the French working-age population is one of the lowest of the OECD countries: in 2020, only 64.4% of the French working-age population were in employment, compared to 77% in Japan, 76.1% in Germany, 75.4% in the UK, but the French employment rate was higher than that of the US, which stood at 62.5%.
+This gap is due to the low employment rate of those 15–24 years old: 38% in 2012, compared to 47% in the OECD.

 Since his election in 2017, Emmanuel Macron has introduced several labour market reforms which proved successful in decreasing the unemployment rate before the global COVID-19 recession struck.
 In late 2019, the French unemployment rate, though still high compared to other developed economies, was the lowest in a decade.

 During the 2000s and 2010s, classical liberal and Keynesian economists sought out different solutions to the unemployment issue in France.
 Keynesian economists's theories led to the introduction of the 35-hour workweek law in 1999.
 Between 2004 and 2008, the government attempted to combat unemployment with supply-side reforms, but was met with fierce resistance; the contrat nouvelle embauche and the contrat première embauche (which allowed more flexible contracts) were of particular concern, and both were eventually repealed.
 The Sarkozy government used the revenu de solidarité active (in-work benefits) to redress the negative effect of the revenu minimum d'insertion (unemployment benefits which do not depend on previous contributions, unlike normal unemployment benefits in France) on the incentive to accept even jobs which are insufficient to earn a living.
 Neoliberal economists attribute the low employment rate, particularly evident among young people, to high minimum wages that would prevent low productivity workers from easily entering the labour market.